josh-stillman/devops-for-typescript-devs/README.md

 - Register a domain name for the course.
 We're doing this first so that it has time to propagate by the time we need it.
 - The cheapest ones seem to be about $12.
 - I went with `jss.computer`, one of few sites with my initials available.
+- Make sure privacy protection is on (the default) or your info will be public.

 # Upload our frontend build directory to s3